Owyhee Canyonlands Conservation Proposal

 Public lands within the Owyhee Canyonlands Conservation Proposal offer Southeast Oregon residents and visitors outstanding opportunities to enjoy traditional recreation activities on our public lands.
 By designating these lands as an NCA and/or Wilderness, rafting, hunting, fishing, horseback riding, backpacking, and hiking opportunities will be preserved for today’s families and adventurers and for generations to come

-- Continuation of Historic Livestock Grazing: The proposal will preserve livestock grazing as a valid use on lands within the NCA and/or designated as wilderness.
+- Continuation of Historic Livestock Grazing: The proposal will respect livestock grazing as a valid use on lands within the NCA and/or designated as wilderness.

 In keeping with the Wilderness Act of 1964 and subsequent wilderness legislation and policy, the Owyhee Canyonlands Conservation Proposal will “grandfather in” grazing as it is permitted at the time of designation.
 This includes continued use and maintenance of facilities such as water lines, wells, stock ponds, and fences.
 As authorized in grazing permits, motorized vehicles and heavy equipment can continue to be used for maintenance when necessary.